aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-sm-project-template/README.md

 The following resources are created:
 - **Product Launch Role** is created which has permissions to create all the resources defined in SageMaker Project Stack and access to resources used in that stack i.e. SSM Parameters and access to CDK Assets S3 bucket (deployed as part of CDKToolkit stack).
-- **A Service Catalog Product**, CloudFormation Product, for SageMaker Project Template as defined in [SageMaker Project Stack](#sagemaker-project-stack).
-The Product Launch Role is linked to this product.
+- **Service Catalog Products**, CloudFormation Products, (one for each example SageMaker Project Template) as defined in [SageMaker Project Stack](#sagemaker-project-stack).
+The Product Launch Role is linked to these products.
-- **A Service Catalog Portfolio**, the product would be associated to this portfolio and has visibility to sagemaker studio and linked to the Execution Role provided in the cloudformation parameters.
+- **A Service Catalog Portfolio**, the products would be associated to this portfolio and have visibility to sagemaker studio and linked to the Execution Role provided in the cloudformation parameters.
+Additionally for each Service Catalog product/SageMaker Project Template in [mlops_sm_project_template/templates](mlops_sm_project_template/templates/):
 - **2 assets**, a zip for the **seed code** for each of the **build app** and the **deploy app**, stored in CDK Assets bucket, this bucket is created as part of **CDKToolkit stack**.
 A SSM Parameter is created for each asset's s3 key and also for the s3 bucket name.
 These parameters are used in [SageMaker Project Stack](#sagemaker-project-stack).
 - **SSM Parameters** containig configuration about the target deployment accounts: **DEV**, **PREPROD** and **PROD** i.e. account id, region.
 These Parameters are used by the deploy app.